Finding ALS Research Opportunities

 Other Resources

-There are several other ways you can search for research opportunities, whether you are interested in participating or simply would like to get more information:
+There are several other ways you can find research opportunities, whether you are interested in participating or simply would like to get more information:

 ClinicalTrials.gov is the largest database of privately and publicly funded clinical studies being conducted around the world.
 It is maintained by the National Institutes of Health (NIH) and provides information about both interventional and observational studies for people with ALS, their family members and their caregivers.